Hampton Roads Bridge-Tunnel

 Source: Virginia Department of Transportation

-The contractor chose to use a Tunnel Boring Machine (TBM) to excavate the sediments and create tubes 44.5' in diameter.
-The "big dig" for the Hampton Roads Bridge-Tunnel will be just the fourth project using a Tunnel Boring Machine in the United States.
-In addition to tunnels in Seattle and Miami, the Chesapeake Bay Bridge-Tunnel chose to construct two new tunnels using the same approach.
+The "big dig" for the Hampton Roads Bridge-Tunnel was just the fourth project in the United States planning to use a tunnel boring machine.
+In addition to tunnels in Seattle and Miami, the Chesapeake Bay Bridge-Tunnel chose to construct two new tunnels across the channel at Thimble Shoal using the same excavation technology.
+The new bored tunnel for the Chesapeake Bay Bridge-Tunnel was planned for completion after the Hampton Roads Bridge-Tunnel.

 Source: Hampton Roads Bridge-Tunnel Expansion Project, DBE/SWaM Opportunity Event (September 11, 2019)